-Jill earned her Bachelor’s degree in Clinical Psychology from the University of Phoenix in 2015, and Master of Science in Counseling / Clinical Mental Health Counseling from the University of Phoenix in 2019.
 Jill completed Addiction Counseling courses as well as Marriage and Family Therapy courses at the Colorado School of Family Therapy.
-She is a licensed addiction counselor (LAC) and is currently working on completing the required hours needed to obtain her marriage and family therapy license (LMFT), as well as her licensed professional counselor (LPC).
-Once she has received licensure in marriage and family therapy Jill plans on becoming trained in LMFT Supervision.
+She is a licensed addiction counselor (LAC) as well as a licensed professional counselor (LPC) and is currently working on completing the required hours needed to obtain her marriage and family therapy licensure as well as obtaining her CSAT Certification.
+Once she has received licensure in marriage and family therapy Jill plans on becoming trained in AAMFT Supervision.

 Jill has past medical knowledge as well as crisis intervention training and is skilled in performing specialized assessments, addressing complex psychiatric, mental health, and substance use disorders utilizing a diverse range of research-based models and clinical interventions.
 She is a multifaceted counselor who enjoys practicing from a multimodal approach recognizing that everyone’s recovery is unique and deserves a treatment plan that focuses on specific needs tailored to their personal journey.
 She also feels that self-appreciation, forgiveness, and love are important in recovery, and enjoys helping clients find these important attributes within themselves.